mateocallec/beacon-flow/ROADMAP.md

 ## Version 1.x (Upcoming)
 - ✨ **UI Improvements**: Enhance interface usability and layout.
 - 🔍 **Better Inspect Tool**: Provide advanced response inspection, filtering, and visualization.
+- 💤 **Loading Effect**: To inform the user that the response has not yet been received.

 ## Version 2.x
 - 🌟 **Custom Headers**: For including cookies or customize headers.